 Marketing often touts black as the color that looks good with everything and on everyone.
-That isn’t always true, but if you are like me, you have a few pieces in your wardrobe in black.
+That isn’t always true, but you may have a few pieces in your wardrobe in black if you are like me.
 Today, I’ll show you how I tone down black items and make them more wearable for the daytime or special evenings.

 While I enjoy wearing all black from head to toe, it can look harsh if I don’t use some styling tricks to soften it.
 You can’t get much more basic than jeans and a tee.
 Those are the essential black pieces that will serve as the base in all the looks I’m showing you today.